wavebeem/wavebeem.com/src/blog/2025/js-for-of-loop/index.md

 }
 ```

-## for...of has been supported natively for nearly a decade
+## "for...of" has been supported natively for nearly a decade

 [September 2016](https://caniuse.com/es6) is when the last\* browser (Safari),
 impelmented ES2015, 8.5 years ago at the time of writing.